SMEFT is falsifiable through multi-Higgs measurements (even in the absence of new light particles): Introduction

 An additional non-linear redefinition of $h_{\rm SMEFT}$ allows us to rearrange the SMEFT Lagrangian in the form of a more general theory, HEFT:

 Of current focus therein is the flare function~\cite{Alonso:2016oah, Grinstein:2007iv}

-which amounts to a radial ``scale'' (think of $a(t)$ in a Friedmann-Robertson-Walker cosmology) in the field space of the $(h,\omega_i)$ electroweak bosons (with $\omega_i$ analogous to the spatial coordinates).
-What we call attention to in this letter is that the Taylor-series coefficients of $\mathcal{F}$ as defined in Eq.~(\ref{Fexpansion}) must satisfy experimental correlations or constraints as given in Table~\ref{tab:correlations} and in the companion extended manuscript~\cite{Gomez-Ambrosio:2022giw} {\it if SMEFT is a valid description}.
-It is clear that an experimental program aimed at these correlations via the key process to access $\mF$, $\omega\omega\to nh$ as sketched in Figure~\ref{fig:Feynman}, or $mh\to nh$ to access $V(h_{\rm HEFT})$, can test the validity of SMEFT itself, and not only its parameters.
+which amounts to a radial ``scale'' (think of $a(t)$ in a Fried-mann$-$Robertson$-$Walker cosmology) in the field space of the $(h,\omega_i)$ electroweak bosons (with $\omega_i$ analogous to the spatial coordinates).
+What we call attention to in this letter is that the Taylor-series coefficients of $\mathcal{F}$ as defined in Eq.~(\ref{Fexpansion}) must satisfy experimental correlations or constraints as given in Table~\ref{tab:correlations} similar to the ones in~\cite{Gomez-Ambrosio:2022qsi} {\it if SMEFT is a valid description}~\footnote{ Our advance since our previous publication in~\cite{Gomez-Ambrosio:2022qsi} consists of the new correlations among the HEFT $t$ quark-Yukawa sector coefficients, see Eq.~(\ref{eq:Yukawacorrelations}) and the improvements to the correlations among the Higgs self-interaction presented in Eq.~(\ref{eq:potentialfullcorrelations}) due to the $c_{H\Box}$ operator.
+The results presented here have been reported to the QCHS conference resulting in a preliminary publication~\cite{Salas-Bernardez:2022hqv}.}.
+It is clear that an experimental program aimed at these correlations via the key process to access $\mF$, $\omega\omega\to nh$ as sketched in Figure~\ref{fig:Feynman}, $mh\to nh$ to access $V(h_{\rm HEFT})$ (the Higgs potential), or $\bar{t}t\to nh$ to access the tree-level function modifying the Yukawa couplings, see Eq.~(\ref{eq:Gyukawa}), $\mathcal{G}(h)$, can test the validity of SMEFT itself, and not only its parameters.
+As an example, the SMEFT correlation among $a_1$ and $a_2$ is shown in Figure~\ref{fig:a1a2}.